Infra

 The Hard Problem: Currently, Zero-Knowledge (ZK) protocols are slow and mostly work for inference (proving a model ran).
 Proving training (Backpropagation, SGD) involves millions of floating-point multiplications, which is computationally prohibitive for current ZK-SNARKs.

-- Recursive Proof Composition: Instead of one massive proof for the whole training run, your team builds a recursive system (like Plonky2 or Halo2) where the proof for Step $N$ verifies the proof for Step $N-1$.
+- Recursive Proof Composition: Instead of one massive proof for the whole training run, we builds a recursive system (like Plonky2 or Halo2) where the proof for Step $N$ verifies the proof for Step $N-1$.

-- Optimized Circuits for Gradients: You design custom Arithmetic Circuits specifically for Matrix Multiplication and ReLU derivatives, optimizing the “constraints per step” (the metric of ZK speed).
+- Optimized Circuits for Gradients: We design custom Arithmetic Circuits specifically for Matrix Multiplication and ReLU derivatives, optimizing the “constraints per step” (the metric of ZK speed).

 - Verifiable Randomness: Use an on-chain Verifiable Random Function (VRF) to seed the SGD batches, ensuring the node didn’t cherry-pick “easy” data to fake a high loss reduction.